Digital transformation in pharmaceutical manufacturing

 Segregated clean rooms create barriers to any personal communication.
 They look something like this:

-And frequent cleaning and validation operations introduce plenty of opportunities to waste time while communicating with different groups of personnel.
+And frequent cleaning and validating processes introduce plenty of opportunities to waste time while communicating with different groups of personnel.

 Every pharmaceutical manufacturer has a plan to achieve compliance with these FDA regulations.
 But, many manufacturers struggle to measure and improve their operational efficiency under these conditions.